peldszus/evidencegraph/README.md

 EvidenceGraphs for parsing argumentation structure
 ==================================================

+## About

+This repository holds the code of the Evidence Graph model, a model for parsing the argumentation structure of text.

+It basically is a re-implementation of the model presented first in (1), and was used in the experiments of (2), (3) and (4).

 ## Prerequisites

 This code runs in Python 2.7.
 It is recommended to install it in a separate virtual environment.
 Here are installation instructions for an Ubuntu 18.04 linux: